 - Low socioeconomic status, which may be indicated by eligibility for public assistance programs or free/reduced lunch

-- Currently attending a high school with historically low rates of admittance to top-tier institutions
+- Currently attending a high school with historically low rates of admittance to top-tier institutions.

-- Online Application
+- Online application

 - Unofficial high school transcript

-- Standardized Test Scores (optional)
+- Standardized test scores (optional)

 - One counselor recommendation (written by a school counselor or community-based organization advisor)

-- One teacher recommendation (written by a teacher in a STEM field).
+- One teacher recommendation (written by a teacher in a STEM field)

-- Response to the following essay prompts (300-500 words):
+- Responses to essay prompts